zdravkov/kendo-docs/api/wrappers/php/Kendo/UI/ComboBox.md

     ?>

 ### value
-Define the value of the widget
+The value of the widget.

 #### Returns
 `\Kendo\UI\ComboBox`